 This reminded me of the following two learnings.

-Not all will go according to the plan in your head for your break
+Not all will go according to the plan for your break

 That’s ok.
 Remind yourself what you are learning.
 You are where you need to be because that learning is going to help you and can even help others at some point.